iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 | ---------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |
 | ![All properties fall under one category](./media/AllSpatialCategoriesUnderPhysicalObject.png) | ![Properties fall under different categories](./media/SpatialCategoriesUnderPhysicalObjectAndTestClass.png) |

+### Relationship properties

+It is now possible to display relationship properties using [`relationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-relationshipproperties) attribute of related properties specification.
+Related properties will be categorized under relationship category if any relationship properties are included.
+To force this behavior regardless of whether any relationship properties were included, use [`forceCreateRelationshipProperties`](../presentation/content/RelatedPropertiesSpecification.md#attribute-forcecreaterelationshipcategory) attribute.

 ## ColorDef validation

 [ColorDef.fromString]($common) returns [ColorDef.black]($common) if the input is not a valid color string.
 [ColorDef.create]($common) coerces the input numeric representation into a 32-bit unsigned integer.
 In either case, this occurs silently.
 Now, you can use [ColorDef.isValidColor]($common) to determine if your input is valid.